DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-core.md

 The .NET Tracer supports automatic instrumentation on .NET 5, .NET Core 3.1, and .NET Core 2.1.
 It also supports [.NET Framework][2].

 <div class="alert alert-warning">
-  <strong>Note:</strong>  If you are using both automatic and custom instrumentation, it is important to keep the package versions (for example, MSI and NuGet) in sync.
+  <strong>Notes:</strong><br>- Datadog automatic instrumentation relies on the .NET CLR Profiling API.
+This API only allows one subscriber (e.g. APM product).
+We strongly recommend only running a single APM solution within your applications' environment to eliminate the risk or laps of visibility.<br>- If you are using both automatic and custom instrumentation, it is important to keep the package versions (for example, MSI and NuGet) in sync.
 </div>

 ## Integrations